ARMmbed/mbed-client/docs/Introduction.md

 **Note:** You can register other resources, including custom resources.
 Please check the [API documentation](https://docs.mbed.com/docs/mbed-client-guide/en/latest/api/annotated.html) for a detailed description of the M2MObject, M2MObjectInstance and M2MResource classes.

-4. You have the registration server object and resources that you want to register.
+**Step 4.** You have the registration server object and resources that you want to register.
 Now, you need to call the register API and pass the following objects as parameters:

 ```
 M2MInterface::register_object(M2MSecurity* register_object, M2MObjectList object_list);